SommerAntje/SommerAntje/README.md

 I am Antje, a former graphic designer by profession and self-taught front-end developer based in Hamburg.
 With a focus on online shop software development, I have worked as UI/UX designer and front-end developer in e-commerce for many years.
-As an autodidact I decided to follow my passion for consistent learning and to specialize focusing on vue.js and Jamstack architecture.
+As an autodidact I decided to follow my passion for consistent learning and to specialize focusing on vue.js, Jamstack architecture and MVP development concept.
 Apart from being a nerd, I am also an autodidactic guitarist (bloody beginner level) and enthusiastic about learning dutch.

 ---